-This trio of churches represent milestones in religious history of Great Britain before the reformation.
+This trio of churches represent milestones in the religious history of Great Britain before the Reformation.

 Approximate Travel Time from London: 1 hr 15 min by car | 55 min by train | 1 hr 35 min by bus –>For complete travel information click here.

 Inscribed to World Heritage List: 1997